ontoportal/documentation/docs/_steps/allegrograph_configuration.md

   config.goo_host                   = 'localhost'
 ```

+Set `config.goo_host` to the IP address of your AllegroGraph server.

 ### 1. Install AllegroGraph

 If not already present in a current version, install the AllegroGraph (AG) server using the instructions on this page: